WisePH.Net

 20216.00%

-The 2021 and 2022 dip to 6.00% happened during the pandemic.
-Banks were offering under 2% on time deposits at the same time — and that 2% was still taxed at 20%.
-A tax-free 6% return during a global economic downturn was a strong result, not a disappointment.
+The 2021 dip to 6.00% happened during the pandemic.
+Banks were offering under 2% on time deposits at the same time, and that 2% was still taxed at 20%.
+A tax-free 6% during a global economic downturn was a strong result, not a disappointment.
+By 2022, the rate had already bounced back to 7.03%.

-When people tell me they’re hesitant because the rate isn’t fixed, I tell them to compare it against everything else available at the same time.
+When people tell me they’re hesitant because the rate isn’t fixed, I tell them to run the MP2 calculator using the 5-year average rate and compare it against everything else available at the same time.
 The 5-year average tells a better story than any single year.
+For the full breakdown of the latest declared rate and how it’s calculated, read the guide on the MP2 dividend rate for 2025.

 My account